-This Requirement is considered as a red flag.
-Any non-compliance (failure to comply with the law) will be taken seriously and will require a mandatory follow-up plan.
+This Requirement is considered as a red flag applied at the Entity, the Post Harvest and the Production Unit.
+Any non-compliance (failure to comply with the law) will be taken seriously and will require a mandatory follow-up plan

-7.2.
+7.3.
 Preventing soil erosion